sunghunbae/BE2/README.md

 For the mouse Prion(89-230), the experimental rotational correlation time (1/(6Diso)) or tauc is 13.4 ns at standard condition (20 deg.
 C).
-Even with only 10 structures, averaged tauc is pretty close to the experimental value.
+Even for 10 structures, averaged tauc is pretty close to the experimental value.
-However, a large number of ensemble structures are required for more reliably prediction.
-In the mouse Prion(89-230), it was found that averaging of about 1000 or more ensemble structures leads to practical convergency at which fluctuation of 1/(6Diso) is less than 0.2 ns.
+However, a large number of ensemble structures are required for more reproducible prediction.
+In the mouse Prion(89-230), it was found that averaging of about 1000-2000 ensemble structures leads to practical convergency at which tauc fluctuation is less than 0.2 ns.

 ### Temperature and viscosity

 Hydrodynamic properties such as the translational and rotational diffusion tensors depend on the solution temperature and viscosity.
 These parameters can be specified by ```-t``` and ```-v``` options in **BE2**.
 By default, temperature is 293.13 K or 20 deg.
 C and viscosity is 1.002 cP.
 A tauc value measured at different temperature can be converted to